Welcome to the Cognition in Development (CoDe) Lab

 Open science is important for the quality and efficiency of research.
 Our data and code are freely available on Github, OSF, or upon request.
 Visit the publications page to access these resources.

-The CODE lab strongly values having an open, collaborative community.
+The CoDe lab strongly values having an open, collaborative community.
 We organize regular lab meetings as well as weekly one-on-one meetings with the PI.
 We are members of the CHANGE research platform.
 CHANGE aims to inspire an open, interdisciplinary and collaborative research community.
 For example by organizing regular interdisciplinary meetings to share methodological expertise, and by extending an open invitation to students in the involved labs to join lab meetings held by other member PI’s.
 All involved PI’s are committed to provide a supportive environment that fosters the growth of our students and encourages interdisciplinary developmental research.
 More info can be found in our position paper.